TigerVNC/tigervnc/README.txt

 The Windows version of TigerVNC contains the following programs:

-  winvnc - the TigerVNC Server for Windows.
-It allows a Windows desktop to be
+  winvnc - the TigerVNC Server for Windows.  winvnc allows a Windows desktop to
-           accessed remotely using a VNC viewer.
+           be accessed remotely using a VNC viewer.

 The Windows version of TigerVNC should work on Windows 2000 and later.
 On Windows XP and later, winvnc may not work if the Fast User Switching or Remote